Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms: Previously known results

 Now we look into the tensor algebra bundle $T(\widehat{TM})$.
 We similarly construct a bundle $N(\widehat{TM})$, whose fiber at each point is obtained by taking the quotient of $T(T_pM)$ versus the two-sided ideal generated by elements in (\ref{IdealT(h)}), for $a, b \in T_pM$.
 Likewise, $N(\widehat{TM})$ is isomorphic to $T(\widehat{TM}_-) \otimes T(\widehat{TM}_+)\otimes T(\widehat{TM})\otimes T(\C\mathbf{k})$.

 We now consider the space $\Pi(T(\widehat{TM}_-))$ consisting of parallel sections of the tensor algebra bundle $T(\widehat{TM}_-)$ of $\widehat{TM}_-$.
 It is well known that $\Pi(T(\widehat{TM}_-))$, as a vector space, is isomorphic to subspace of fixed points $T(\widehat{T_pM}_-)^{\Hol(T(\widehat{TM}_-)}$, where Hol means the holonomy group of the bundle.
 Recall that Theorem \ref{NoncomHeis} endows the space $T(\widehat{T_pM}_-)$ with a MOSVA structure.
-In \cite{H-MOSVA-Riemann}, Huang proved that the elements of the holonomy group could be realized as automorphisms MOSVA, and on the fixed point subspace of automorphism there is a MOSVA structure.
-Thus Huang proved the following theorem:
+In \cite{H-MOSVA-Riemann}, Huang proved that the elements of the holonomy group could be realized as automorphisms of the MOSVA, and on the fixed-point subspace of automorphism there is a MOSVA structure.
+As a consequence:

 \begin{thm} On the space $\Pi(T(\widehat{TM}_-))$ of parallel sections there is a MOSVA structure, which is a subalgebra of the MOSVA of $T(\widehat{T_pM}_-)$ in Theorem \ref{NoncomHeis}. \end{thm} Moreover, by an analogous argument to the Segal-Sugawara construction, Huang also showed that the Laplace-Beltrami operator on the manifold $M$ is realized as a component of some vertex operator.